Germans, Czechs on alert as floods spread north

 A barrier broke at the Lovochemie chemical plant in Lovosice, north of Prague, flooding the factory.
 Workers and dangerous substances had already been moved.
 Several villages, smaller towns and acres of farm land were submerged.

-Czech emergency services said they had rescued 19,000 people and the government freed up 5.3 billion crowns ($270 million)from this year's budget for flood repairs.
+Czech emergency services said they had rescued 19,000 people and the government freed up 5.3 billion crowns (175.9 million pounds) from this year's budget for flood repairs.

 "Unfortunately it is still not over," Prime Minister Petr Necas said.